SocraticPhoenix/socraticphoenix.github.io/index.md

 ---

 The repositories in my [HoneyRoasted](https://github.com/HoneyRoasted) organization are my different projects revolving around programming language design, and I am making an effort to keep them highly documented and well tested.
-There are still a few repositories there that are from older projects, but I am working on updating them.
 I have a [GitHub Pages Site](https://honeyroasted.github.io/) up for the Honey Roasted organization.
-The projects listed on that page will be the ones that are most up-to-date and well-documented.

 ---